Leemamvh/cakemade/README.md

-#Responsive Bakery Design
+Responsive Bakery Design
-Nice design of a responsive ra bakery and cafe website 🥗 .
-It contains a header, home, about, menu, book, and a footer.
+Nice design of a responsive bakery and cafe website.